FlowFuse/website/src/blog/2022/12/flowforge-1-2-0-released.md

 - We've updated our documentation to always link to the latest build (older builds are still available).

+Previously customers were asked to build their own containers for the main FlowForge applications, as well as the Node-RED ones.
+For the Node-RED containers this allows customers to pre-install packages in the container they intent to use.
+For FlowForge Cloud these containers are build by FlowForge.
+These containers are now published to the [Docker Hub](https://hub.docker.com/u/flowforge).
+This makes it much easier to get up and running with your first containers.

-- We are now pushing our Docker builds to Docker Hub, this saves users from having to build the Docker images when installing or updating.
-We've [updated our documentation](https://github.com/flowforge/flowforge/commit/c9363c8d422569df8c0a25767f9e4a647ca032ee) to reflect this improvement.
+We are now pushing our Docker builds to Docker Hub, this saves users from having to build the Docker images when installing or updating.
+These containers are used by default by `docker-compose`.

 Setting up MQTT for inter-project communication and communication with devices has been simplified.
 Please read the improved the documentation around configuration of [MQTT](https://github.com/flowforge/flowforge/issues/1397).